Categories

 Final Thoughts

-Hormonal hair loss in women is often driven by DHT, but oestrogen, progesterone, cortisol, and thyroid hormones also play a role.
-By recognising how hormones affect hair thinning, women can explore effective solutions for regrowing thicker, healthier hair.
+The hormone most strongly linked to women’s hair loss is DHT, but changes in oestrogen, progesterone, cortisol, and thyroid hormones can also play a significant role.
+Understanding how these hormones affect the hair growth cycle empowers women to seek the right treatments and take proactive steps toward restoring thicker, healthier hair.